Information changes frequently; please check back often

 For second, third, or booster doses, please bring your COVID-19 vaccination card with you.
 If you have misplaced your vaccination card, click here or call 406.247.3382 to request a new one.

 Everyone younger than 18 years old must have a signed parental consent form to be vaccinated.
-Print and complete the consent form and bring it with you to your appointment.
-Consent forms are also available at the vaccination clinic.

 COVID-19 vaccinations are also available at many retail pharmacies and physician offices.
 Call the pharmacy of your choosing to learn more.